Fort Hall: Old Fort Hall (1834–1856)

 In July 1834, Wyeth found that, despite his contract with Milton Sublette of the Rocky Mountain Fur Company, its agents at the rendezvous refused to accept his goods.
 They paid only to cover the advance and the forfeit, claiming that they were dissolving the business.
 Wyeth notified Tucker & Williams of the problems.
 As he was left with stocks of goods, he advised them of his intention to go west about 150 mi to the Snake River country (present-day southeastern Idaho) and try to do business there.
 He was sending word in advance to Indian tribes to bring in buffalo robes for trading.

 Wyeth and his party traveled west some 150 mi to the Snake near the mouth of the Portneuf.
 They constructed the wooden storehouses at Fort Hall.
 Wyeth named the fort after a major expedition investor, Henry Hall.
 They finished a palisade around the fort on July 31, 1834; it was the only outpost of European Americans in that area of the Oregon Country.

 Because of the Oregon boundary dispute between the United States and Great Britain, the region was open to settlement and economic activity, but not any formal claims.
 In practice, the Hudson's Bay Company maintained an effective monopoly on trade in the region.
 The British company controlled the Columbia River's watershed.
 It shut out the independent trapper-trader mountain men and cut severely into the profit margins of the larger American overland fur trading companies—mostly organized in St. Louis.
-Between the Hudson's Bay Company and John Jacob Astor's near-monopoly of US fur traders with the American Fur Company, new companies regularly failed in their first half decade.
+Between the Hudson's Bay Company and John Jacob Astor's near-monopoly of American fur traders with the American Fur Company, new companies regularly failed in their first half decade.
 Most mountain men had started to work under contract to the big companies.